Skip to main content

 Batch save or export each sheet as CSV file with VBA

-2. Click Insert > Module, and then paste following VBA code into the new module window.
+2. Click Insert > Module, and paste the provided VBA code into the new module window.

 VBA: Save every sheet as an individual CSV file